jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 I asked Simon what's his the thing he wants people to take away with.

-Over-communicate with clients.
+> Over-communicate with clients.
 It might not always be clear what they want.
-Don't do it over email.
+> Don't do it over email.
 Do it over the phone or in-person, if you can.

-Like myself, Simon's got a lot going on in his life.
-I can learn a lot more by saying "no" more often and taking on fewer things.
+One thing I took away from the conversation is to say "no" more often and take on fewer things.

-### Follow-up Questions

-Simon got to ask me a few questions at the end.

-## Side Note

-I recorded our conversation, but my recording app cut out a half an hour in, so I can only review our first half of our conversation.
-Some of this piece is relying from memory.

-## Addendum

-The project is a mix of two projects.
-The first is Megan Gilbert's blog, "52 Cups of Tea".
-In that blog, she interviews a person a week over tea or coffee in preparation for getting prepared for finding a job in the real world outside of college.

-The second is Kio Stark's newsletter and book talking to strangers.
-In the series, Kio recounts stories she has with starngers in NYC.
-She keeps reminding me I want to talk with random people and share worldviews.

-For the old readers, thanks for your patience.
-I know it's months between the last newsletter, and I'm really happy to share the next few weeks with you.
-And to the new readers, I hope you'll love what you're about to read.